nathankagi/procedural-terrain/blog.md

   - Add detailed pointmap to heightmap
 - Apply last filtering stages

 Firstly, to determine what the height of each particle is, when a particle attaches to another particle we keep track of which particle attached to other particles.
 The height is the based on the height of the largest attached particle +1.
+An output function is then applied to this to help determine the height-profile of the particle tree to prevent the initial particles scaling too quickly.
+This is also quite useful for determining how sharp these ridges are.

 To keep track of particles and their connections I used a hashmap to keep all the particles and I have a struct with a function to calculate the height based on the linked particles and the reference hashmap.

 ```rust
 impl Particle {